Investing Simple Logo

 Questrade: For Canadian Investors

-Trading Fees: $.01/share with a minimum of $4.95 and a max of $9.95; buying ETFs is free, selling costs $0.01
+Trading Fees: $0.01/share with minimum of $4.95 and maximum of $9.95; buying ETFs is free while selling costs $0.01

 Account Minimum: $1,000

-Tradable Securities: US stocks, ETFs, options, Mutual Funds, EURUSD, CDs
+Tradable Securities: US stocks, ETFs, options, mutual funds, EURUSD, CDs

 Opening a Foreign Brokerage Account